 Language Can Create Ambiguity

-In my own opinion, I feel that most spoken languages are broken.
+In my own opinion, I feel that most spoken languages are imperfect.
 Many words have a certain amount of vagueness, which allows for ambiguity.

-On occasion I had witnessed listening to two people talking and I had noticed that neither one knew what the other was saying.
-They both had an opinion of what the other meant, but they each missed the point that the other was trying to make.
+On occasion, I had witnessed listening to two people talking, and I had noticed that neither one knew what the other meant.
+They both had an opinion on what the other was conveying.
+However, they each missed the point that the other was trying to make.

 Some people have a desire to communicate well.
-Those people will put extra effort into considering the ambiguity of their statements and will try to avoid misunderstandings.
+Those people will put extra effort into considering the ambiguity of their statements to avoid misunderstandings.

-These same people will, as listeners, make an effort to understand the speaker.
-They will catch a phrase that can be taken two ways and question the speaker by asking, “What did you mean by that?”
-Or they may repeat the statement back again in their own words and ask if that was a correct interpretation.
+These same people will, as listeners, make an effort to understand the one speaking.
+When they catch a phrase that can be taken two ways, they will question the speaker by asking, “What did you mean by that?”
+Or they may repeat the statement back in their own words and ask if that was a correct interpretation.

 The ambiguity of language can easily cause erroneous thinking.
-Which is probably why many of us discover that life hasn't turned out as we had planned when we were younger.
+That is probably why many of us discover that life hadn't turned out as we had planned when we were younger.

 Thinking Fast and Slow